cvanaret/Uno/README.md

 ## How to cite Uno

+### In an article

 Please be patient, we are actively working on our article.

+### On social media

+To mention Uno on Twitter, use [@UnoSolver](https://twitter.com/UnoSolver).
+To mention Uno on LinkedIn, use [#unosolver](https://www.linkedin.com/feed/hashtag/?keywords=unosolver).

 ## Contributions

 Uno was designed and implemented by [Charlie Vanaret](https://github.com/cvanaret/) (Zuse-Institut Berlin).
-The theoretical abstract framework for unifying nonlinear optimization was developed by Charlie Vanaret and Sven Leyffer.
+The theoretical abstract framework for unifying nonlinear optimization was developed by Charlie Vanaret and [Sven Leyffer](https://wiki.mcs.anl.gov/leyffer/index.php/Sven_Leyffer) (Argonne National Laboratory).

 [Silvio Traversaro](https://github.com/traversaro) contributed to the CMakeLists.